glueops-rip/docs-github-apps/README.md

 - `Authorization callback URL`: https://dex.nonprod.antoniostacos.glueopshosted.com/callback

-4. Save the Client ID and Client Secret
+4. Save the Client ID and Client Secret as it will be used in your `platform.yaml` underneath the `dex` section